 Subsequent gifts extended the collection beyond its roots in American portraiture; the treasures in the collection now span centuries, including works by Hans Hofmann, Pablo Picasso, Henri Matisse, and John Singleton Copley.
-Integrated into the design of the building was the “world’s first solar painting,” designed by Gene Davis, the noted Washington Color School painter.
+Integrated into the façade of the original building was the “world’s first solar painting” designed by the noted Washington Color School painter Gene Davis.
 This design transforms the south façade of the Museum into a dramatic and innovative work of art when multi-colored tubes are illuminated from behind.

 David Brashear served as Interim Director from late 2018 through the summer of 2020, when he was appointed Director.
-Brashear has served on the Muscarelle Board of Trustees since 1999, serving as chair from 2004 to 2008.
-Since 2013, he has chaired the capital campaign for the Museum.
-In addition to his work with the Muscarelle, Brashear has a long history of involvement in the non-profit world and served in leadership roles at a variety of organizations focused on the arts and education.
+Mr. Brashear served on the Muscarelle Board of Trustees through various terms from 1999 through 2018, and served as chair from 2004 to 2008.

-The collection has continued to grow and now numbers close to 6,000 works of art from many cultures and historical eras.
+The collection has continued to grow and now numbers over 7,000 works of art from many cultures and historical eras.
 The strength of the collection is the holdings in English and American portraits of the seventeenth and eighteenth centuries that have national importance.
-Also included are a survey collection of European and American prints and drawings from the sixteenth through the twentieth centuries, Japanese prints, African art, Asian ceramics, and a remarkable collection of German Expressionist works on paper.
+Also included are a survey collection of European and American prints and drawings from the sixteenth through the twenty-first centuries, Japanese prints, African art, Asian ceramics, and a growing collection of international photography and German Expressionist works on paper.